apache/spark/docs/mllib-linear-methods.md

 final SVMModel modelL1 = svmAlg.run(training.rdd());
 {% endhighlight %}

-In order to run the above standalone application using Spark framework make sure that you follow the instructions provided at section [Standalone Applications](quick-start.html) of the quick-start guide.
-What is more, you should include to your build file *spark-mllib* as a dependency.
+In order to run the above standalone application, follow the instructions provided in the [Standalone Applications](quick-start.html#standalone-applications) section of the Spark quick-start guide.
+Be sure to also include *spark-mllib* to your build file as a dependency.
 </div>

 <div data-lang="python" markdown="1">